-Too often organizations try to save themselves into prosperity.
+Too often, organizations try to save themselves into prosperity.
 They'll say, "We can't mail a package that costs any more than our current control."
-The reality is our very successful charities understand package cost is irrelevant.
-They recognize net dollars is what's relevant.
+Very successful charities, however, understand that package cost is irrelevant.
+They recognize net dollars are what's relevant.

-The biggest mistake so many organizations make is limiting themselves in terms of what they'll test by not adding something that costs more than their control to the mix.
+The biggest mistake so many organizations make is limiting themselves when it comes to what they'll test; they won't add something that costs more than their control to the mix.
 This is a constant conversation we have.
-It's so important to just test it.
-If the more expensive option works, then next year, ask for additional budget dollars based on the test result and the ROI associated with it.
+It's so important to just test.
+If the more expensive option works, then next year you should ask for additional budget dollars based on the test result and the ROI associated with it.

-If it works and they still can't get the budget dollars, we'll suggest mailing that costlier, stronger package to fewer names - your best names.
+If it works and an organization still can't get the budget dollars, we'll suggest mailing that costlier, stronger package to fewer names - your best names.

-Hone your mailing strategy when budgets get tight
+O Hone your mailing strategy when budgets get tight

-It's not uncommon for clients to say, "I can't afford to increase my budget," "My budget has been beaten up," "I'm going to mail my least expensive package."
+It's not uncommon for organizations to say, "I can't afford to increase my budget," "My budget has been beaten up," or "I'm going to mail my least expensive package."
 When budgets get tight, some will instinctively want to mail a less expensive, poorer performing package to all file segments.

-We recommend mailing their more expensive, better performing package, but only to their top deciles.
+We recommend mailing the more expensive, better performing package, but only to your top donors.
 These top people are likely to respond at an even higher rate to the more expensive package, which will deliver a higher net contribution.